Motley Crue Logo

 Motley Crue Logo 1997

 The emblem shows the same lettering but in a revised form.
 The designers removed the geometric figure and stretched the text in a single row.
 The letters are now linear but different in size and location in words – some higher, others lower.
-The edge of the characters is jagged as if torn.
+The edges of the characters are jagged, as if torn.
 The “C” has a thickening that resembles a crescent moon.

 2000 – 2008